 - Disperse the customer insight across your organization.

 - Adapt your value proposition to deliver more value.

 - Collect the customer data you need to succeed.

-To remain successful, retailers today must ultimately implement customer-centric strategies in order to anticipate and exceed customers’ expectations.
+To remain successful, retailers today must ultimately implement customer-centric strategies to anticipate and exceed customers’ expectations.